 This did not stop Grace from working tirelessly to prepare and implement Karuna’s Covid emergency program : “In these difficult times, our teams were able to provide life-saving equipment and supplies to isolation centers and health posts in the area.”
 In addition to the distributions, this program initiated the construction of a five-bed isolation center in Tipling.

 We will also implement material distributions in public isolation centers for the month of June in Sindhuli and Kavre districts, two other areas of intervention.
 A food aid program will also be set up in the Bodnath district of Kathmandu.

 Thanks to our local anchoring, our teams maintain their efforts, and some activities can continue, while maintaining hygiene requirements !
 Indeed, our agricultural program in the Ruby Valley has allowed us to train 140 farmers and to distribute equipment and seedlings to some of them.
 Pal Maya Tamang, a farmer, tells us: “I received several vegetable seedlings that I planted in my garden.
 I planted them according to the training I received from Karuna-Shechen.
 So these seedlings are growing very well.”

 These distributions, along with those of medical equipment and supplies and the construction of the isolation center, will continue in the coming weeks to assist and relieve the local communities.

-Since May 2020, Karuna is beginning a new phase of its Covid emergency program in India and Nepal.
+Since May 2020, Karuna has begun a new phase of its Covid emergency program in India and Nepal.
 Our teams on the ground are doing their utmost to bring back hope to the most needy in the face of the pandemic, after the stifling months of April and May.